 Richard & Jo Anne Vacca Scholarship

 Drs.
 Richard and Jo Anne Vacca are professors emeriti of the College of Education, Health and Human Services at Kent State University and have devoted their careers to literacy education.
 They are co-authors of two well-known college textbooks for students who want to become teachers of reading and writing.
-Content Area Reading: Literacy and Learning Across the Curriculum is now a multi-edition text which celebrated its 35th anniversary in 2015; the tenth edition of Reading and Learning to Read will be published in 2017.
+Content Area Reading: Literacy and Learning Across the Curriculum is now a multi-edition text which celebrated its 35th anniversary in 2015; the tenth edition of Reading and Learning to Read was published in 2018.

 Dr. Jo Anne Vacca